hpc/pavilion2/README.md

    - Development adheres to a well know set of developemnt and coding principles
    - Open source and managed thru git
    - No extra files necessary to be placed into users test/job directory to hook into Pavilion
    - Only one command needed to run cli.
-Sub commands under "pth" umbrella
+Sub commands under "pav" umbrella

 ====